 - Blocking your access or deleting your personal information and accounts.

-- Complicating your employment, business services, transportation and power grid.
+- Impacting transportation and the power grid.

 Protect Yourself Against Cyberattacks